Nola-Devs/Nola-Devs-v2/README.md

 For example: the Below C Level is a group that has a Google Calendar.
 They add upcoming events to their calendar, then once a day from that calendar, we grab all the events that are happening in the next 30 days.

-If you have a new group you want to establish, please ping @mikesamm on the [community Slack](https://join.slack.com/t/nola/shared_invite/zt-33so6nl8m-qDq5rDFrMnw5eeXcERP7jA) or create an [issue](https://github.com/Nola-Devs/Nola-Devs-v2/issues) for this repo and ping @mikesamm on it.
+If you have a new group you want to establish, please leave a message on the #general channel in the [community Slack](https://join.slack.com/t/nola/shared_invite/zt-33so6nl8m-qDq5rDFrMnw5eeXcERP7jA) or create an [issue](https://github.com/Nola-Devs/Nola-Devs-v2/issues) on the repository for the site.
+We will respond shortly after.

 # Contribute